Foreign Language Petition for Accommodation for Students with Disabilities

 II.
 Disability Documentation:

 For complete consideration, the committee recommends a sustained effort in a foreign language course.
+If you have not yet attempted a course at the college level, it is suggested that you enroll in one so that the committee can asses instructor information for serious classroom effort.
 Forms are provided for the instructional faculty to indicate:

 - Your probable achievement in learning a foreign language,

 - Instructional accommodations attempted to assist second language acquisition, and

 - Specific recommendations for your college foreign language requirement.